umlts/islandora_batch/README.md

 Custom ingests can be written by [extending](http://github.com/Islandora/islandora_batch/wiki/How-To-Extend) any of the existing preprocessors and batch object implementations.
 Checkout the [example implemenation](http://github.com/Islandora/islandora_batch/wiki/Example-Implementation-Tutorial) for more details.

+### Clearing the semaphore table

+If a user kills a Drush batch ingest, or a batch ingest initiated via the web GUI dies for some reason, it is impossible to start another batch ingest until the Islandora Batch entry in Drupal's `semaphore` table expires.
+You may clear this entry manually within your database, but doing so may impact other batch ingest jobs that are running.
+If you are sure no other batch ingest jobs are running, delete the row from Drupal's `semaphore` table where the `name` is 'islandora_batch_ingest'.

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.